French child kidnap plot shows global sway of QAnon style

 The abduction of Mia was inspired by a former politician who promised to save child trafficking victims and lead France back to its former greatness.
 The AP pieced the story together from interviews with investigators and lawyers, as well as thousands of online messages, showing how QAnon-style beliefs draw in the vulnerable and connect them in often dangerous ways.

-Two men charged in the abduction were also charged last week in an unrelated far-right plot against vaccine centers.
+Two men charged in the abduction were charged — and two others were arrested Tuesday — in an unrelated far-right plot against vaccine centers and government ministries, a judicial official said on condition of anonymity to discuss the fast-moving investigation.
 Montemaggi was freed Monday after nearly six months in jail, but remains under judicial supervision until her trial.

 Montemaggi is a 28-year-old woman with glossy chestnut hair and pale eyes, a lilting voice and a smile whose very edges curved upwards.
 Two stars are tattooed on the fragile skin inside her wrist.